1974 NASCAR Winston Cup Series: Firecracker 400

 David Pearson, the winner of the previous two 400s, pulled an audacious fake as he slammed his brakes to put Petty into the lead on the final lap, then drafted past at the stripe; Pearson's maneuver was such that an angered Petty confronted Pearson in the pressbox after the race; the ensuing dialogue was transcribed by The Charlotte Observer and published the next day (July 5, 1974, edition).
-Some seven seconds behind them Cale Yarborough and Buddy Baker hit the stripe nose to nose for an official tie for third.
 Bobby Allison took over Roger Penske's Matador; he led 50 laps but broke an intake valve late in the race and finished fifth.
 The lead changed 45 times, a race record that stood until 2010.